-2.12.4.4 Remove and Salvage of Existing Fences
+2.12.5.2.3 Removal and Salvage of Existing Fence

-Payment will be made at the unit price bid per kilometre for "Remove and Salvage of Existing Fence".
+Payment will be made at the unit price bid for "Remove and Salvage of Existing Fence".
 This payment will be full compensation for removing and stockpiling salvaged materials and/or disposing of unsalvageable materials; and for all equipment, tools, labour and incidentals necessary to complete the Work.